iOS 13: release date and features list

-The iOS 13 release date was announced by Apple today, and it's coming one day ahead of the iPhone 11 launch: Thursday, September 19.
+The iOS 13 release date was announced by Apple today, and the update is coming one day ahead of the iPhone 11 release: Thursday, September 19.

-The release date is a bit later than usual, but it's still coming at the top of next week.
-This means you'll still have something to look forward to in September, even if you aren't actually upgrading your smartphone.
+Apple's release date for the new software is a bit later than usual, but it's still coming at the top of next week.
+This means you'll still have something to look forward to in September, even if you aren't actually upgrading your iPhone.

-The iOS 13 is likely launching on Monday, September 16, and sure, it's playing second fiddle to new hardware including the iPad 10.2 and the iPhone 11 with a great new camera at today's launch event, but it'll be big news come next week.
-Every iPhone since the iPhone 6S will be able to update to the new software.
+iOS 13 played second fiddle to new hardware including the iPad 10.2 and the iPhone 11 with a great new camera at today's launch event, but iOS 13 will be big news come next week for this one reason: every iPhone since the iPhone 6S will be able to update to the new software.
 That means more to a whole host of people.

-You don't have to wait to test iOS 13.
-The public beta, first launched in late June, is still available to download.
-We have instructions on how to get the iOS 13 today without having to wait until next week.
+You don't have to wait to test iOS 13, as the public beta, launched in late June, is still available to download.
+We have instructions on how to get the iOS 13 beta now without having to wait until next week.
 We also have a video of how to do it below.

-Update: We're updating this iOS 13 explainer page live today as the Apple event will tell us the exact release date and time that the new software will launch.

 What are the new iOS 13 features?
 Is is worth jumping through hoops to get iOS 13 early?
 It really depends on how badly you want to experience the new Dark Mode.